Fishing Outlook & Conditions

 Orvis Atlanta's Tip of the Week

-Fishing Report for 3/20/23 Chattahoochee Tailwater Streamer season is here, so be sure to book your trip with River Through Atlanta now for your best chance at a mature wild Chattahoochee brown trout this year!
-The lower temperatures at night and shorter periods of sunlight should have the wild brown trout are in post spawn, and are feeding actively as the days become shorter and we approach fall spawning season.
-The Georgia Department of Natural Resources has discontinued their weekly stocking program for the year and will only stock the tailwater once per month until spring.
-Delayed Harvest stocking is continuing south of Morgan Falls Dam and is fishing quite productively.
+Fishing Report for 11/2/23 Chattahoochee Tailwater Streamer season is here, so be sure to book your trip with River Through Atlanta now for your best chance at a mature wild Chattahoochee brown trout this year!
+The lower temperatures at night and shorter periods of sunlight should have the wild brown trout feeding more actively and aggressively as we get closer to spawning season.
+Stratification (lake turnover) has started for the year, and water coming out of Buford Dam is very murky, with dissolved oxygen at its yearly low.
+Fish further south, around Island Ford, for best results.
 If you have any questions at all, feel free to come in and we will be happy to get you set up!
 For the Chattahoochee, state regulations require a certified personal flotation devise be worn by all anglers from Buford dam south to highway 20.
 Pay special attention to water release info online or call the number below for release schedules.
 Make sure to call the Corp of Engineers release hotline at 770-945-1466 before making your trip.

 Directions open in app

 Water Flow Data

 Turnover (stratification) on Lake Lanier is in full swing and has clouded up the river significantly at Buford Dam.
 The further south on the tailwater you go, the less this will effect the fishing.
 The days are getting shorter, and streamers are beginning to be effective early in the morning and late in the evenings.
 Please call the shop or the dam to get more timely info.
 You can call Buford Dam for last min updates.770-945-1466